-If you were a teacher or trainee under a "J" or "Q" visa, you are considered to have substantially complied with the visa requirements if you have not engaged in activities that are prohibited by U.S. immigration laws that could result in the loss of your "J" or "Q" visa status.
+If you were a teacher or trainee under a "J" or "Q" visa, you are considered to have substantially complied with the visa requirements if you haven't engaged in activities that are prohibited by U.S. immigration laws that could result in the loss of your "J" or "Q" visa status.

-Even if you meet these requirements, you cannot exclude days of presence in 2014 as a teacher or trainee if you were exempt as a teacher, trainee, or student for any part of 2 of the 6 prior calendar years.
-But see the Exception below.
+Even if you meet these requirements, you can't exclude days of presence in 2022 as a teacher or trainee if you were exempt as a teacher, trainee, or student for any part of 2 of the 6 prior calendar years.
+But see the Exception later.